Software specific classification basics

 Close the Standardized Data dialog.
 Select a window and check its properties.
 Note that the corresponding properties are filled in the Identity Data section.

 Note.
-If you use a project template in the TypeBased setting, all components of the same type will be filled in at the same time.
-Therefore, the use of the Type template in the BIM Interoperability Tools key can definitely be recommended.
+If you use an attribute as a Type based, all components of the same type will be filled in at the same time.

 IFC export with the classification codes

 Before going to a specific example, we need to understand how classification codes are displayed in IFC.
 At IFC, we can add the main level classifier to the IfcClassificationReference section (these are CCI codes, concepts that come from the CCI-EE table, without a type or ID value).
 It also creates a universal CCI-based classification in the IFC structure that helps filter geometry, transfer data, or otherwise view general-level information.
-While the rest of the properties (including those related to type, ID and reference identifiers, as well as post-CCI properties presented by the content) are displayed in other sections.
+While the rest of the properties (including those related to type, ID, and reference identifiers, as well as post-CCI properties presented by the content) are displayed in other sections.

-We can also prepare a Standardized Data template to fill it in, but in this case we just fill it in manually.
+We can also prepare a Standardized Data template to fill it in, but in this case, we just fill it in manually.
 The entry of the parameter is based on the logic that CODE: Term.
 So, for example, to describe a window, we fill in the corresponding field as: QQA: Window (both variants should work, whether a space is placed after the colon or not).

 Before IFC export, we still need to specify where the IfcClassificationReference part is read from.
 To do this, select File > Export > IFC.
 We will edit the setting <In-Session Stup>, but of course you can also create a new group of settings for this.
 Click Modify Setup > Property Sets > Classification Settings…

 You can then enter various information regarding the classification system in use (including the version of the table, the web address where it comes from, etc.).
-Also note the box: Classification field name = AJ300_IfcClassificationReference, it plays an important role in filling the IFC structure IfcClassificationReference.
+Also note the box: Classification field name = AN116_IfcClassReference, it plays an important role in filling the IFC structure IfcClassificationReference.

 Note.
 Classification Settings are assigned as follows (based on the IFC version):